 Speaking of points, if you’ve never used airline miles or rewards to purchase flights, it’s relatively simple to start.
 Of course, you can earn frequent flyer miles for each flight you take, but you can also earn airline miles and points — a lot more of them, in fact — without ever leaving the ground, just by using a rewards credit card.

 Many travel rewards cards, like the Southwest Rapid Rewards® Premier Credit Card or the Gold Delta SkyMiles® Credit Card from American Express, offer a big signup bonus from time to time.
-Once you meet the minimum spending requirements — often around $3,000 within three months — you’ll be eligible for a huge dump of rewards points worth in the neighborhood of $300-$400 toward travel.
+Once you meet the minimum spending requirements.

 There are many different types of rewards cards, so don’t feel like you’re limited to branded airline cards – especially if you’re not loyal to one particular airline.
 Many credit cards, such as the Chase Sapphire Preferred® Card, offer flexible travel points that can be converted to airline miles or simply cashed in for any travel-related expense.
 So it’s worth doing your research to find a card that will work best for you and your spending habits.